NetArena: Dynamic Benchmarks for AI Agents in Network Automation: Details for Microservice Policy Deployment Troubleshooting

 \section{Details for Microservice Policy Deployment Troubleshooting}

-The third application targets on troubleshooting tasks in Kubernetes and microservice policy configurations.
+The third application focuses on troubleshooting tasks in Kubernetes and microservice policy configurations.
 Kubernetes (K8s), as the dominant orchestration platform, efficiently manages microservices by automating deployment, scaling, and orchestration, which significantly improves service scalability, resilience, and agility.
 However, misconfigured policies or faulty service deployments in Kubernetes clusters can lead to significant operational issues, including service downtime, performance bottlenecks, or critical security vulnerabilities.

-To evaluate whether LLM agents can autonomously identify and resolve Kubernetes network policy misconfigurations, we create a simulation environment based on Google's publicly available microservice benchmark \cite{google-k8s-demo}.
+To evaluate whether LLM agents can autonomously identify and resolve Kubernetes network policy misconfigurations, we use Google's publicly available microservice benchmark as an emulator~\cite{google-k8s-demo}.
 Specifically, we leverage the Kubernetes-based microservice application composed of 11 services (e.g., frontend, checkout, payment) communicating via gRPC, secured by 13 distinct network policies that define permissible interactions among nodes and their ports.
 We dynamically generate realistic troubleshooting scenarios by injecting various types of network-policy misconfigurations.
 For each scenario, the LLM agent autonomously investigates the system, diagnoses the root cause, and attempts corrections to restore intended network connectivity.
 The LLM agent is deemed to have solved the query if it restores node communication, verified through connectivity tests, demonstrating its ability to automate Kubernetes configuration troubleshooting.